-LEVEL: III SEMESTER: II COURSE CODE: MGMT 3016 COURSE TITLE: E-COMMERCE SITE DESIGN AND IMPLEMENTATION CREDITS: 3 PREREQUISITES: MKTG 2001, MGMT 2006 AND MGMT 2007 DEPARTMENT RESPONSIBLE: MANAGEMENT STUDIES COURSE DESCRIPTION: This course is intended to teach students how to create and manage e-commerce enabled workites.
-Tanies to be covered include: Usability Testing: Graphic Programs: Developing in Hypertext Markup Land websites.
-Topics to be covered include: Usability Testing; Graphic Programs; Developing in Hypertext Markup Language (HTML); Microsoft FrontPage (XML); Creating On-Line Catalogues; Creating Payment Gateways; Implementing Transaction Security.
+LEVEL: III SEMESTER: II COURSE CODE: MGMT 3016 COURSE TITLE: E-COMMERCE SITE DESIGN AND IMPLEMENTATION CREDITS: 3 PREREQUISITES: MKTG 2001, MGMT 2006 AND MGMT 2007 DEPARTMENT RESPONSIBLE: MANAGEMENT STUDIES COURSE DESCRIPTION: This course is intended to teach students how to create and manage e-commerce enabled websites.
+Topics to be covered include: Usability Testing; Graphic Programs; Developing in Hypertext Markup Language (HTML); Microsoft FrontPage (XML); Creating On-Line Catalogues; Creating Payment Gateways; Implementing Transaction

-LEVEL: III SEMESTER: II COURSE CODE: MGMT 3079 COURSE TITLE: ADVANCED BANKING LAW CREDITS: 3 PREREQUISITES: MGMT 2030 AND MGMT 2021 (NORMALLY OPEN TO STUDENTS OF BANKING & FINANCE) DEPARTMENT RESPONSIBLE: MANAGEMENT STUDIES COURSE DESCRIPTION: This course is a following-up of "Banking law" and takes into account the considerable changes in banking law, regulation and practice that have taken place in recent years.
+LEVEL: III SEMESTER: II COURSE CODE: MGMT 3079 COURSE TITLE: ADVANCED BANKING LAW CREDITS: 3 PREREQUISITES: MGMT 2030 AND MGMT 2021 (NORMALLY OPEN TO STUDENTS OF BANKING & FINANCE) DEPARTMENT RESPONSIBLE: MANAGEMENT STUDIES COURSE DESCRIPTION: This source is a following, up of "Papking law" and takes into account the considerable

+COURSE DESCRIPTION: This course is a following-up of "Banking law" and takes into account the considerable changes in banking law, regulation and practice that have taken place in recent years.
 It puts a special emphasis on financial markets: New technology has revolutionized the nature and threatened the existence of traditional stock and exchanges; the course analyses how exchanges have responded to developments in automation, and the resultant laws and their enforcement.